chili-epfl/chilitags/README.md

 This release of Chilitags consists of four components:

+ * `bindings`, the source code to expose the Chilitags API in various languages,

  * `include` and `src`, the library itself,

  * `tools`, containing a utility to generate tags,

  * `samples`, sample programs illustrating how to use the library,

+ * `samples-android`, sample programs for the Android platform,

  * `test`, a suite of automated tests.